Grand PalaceCurrently Closed

 People usually take around 2 Hrs to see Grand Palace

-49.3% of people prefer to travel by car while visiting Grand Palace
+49.77% of people prefer walking in order to reach Grand Palace

 Grand Palace Map